peterjc/thapbi-pict/docs/quick_start.rst

 ..
 WARNING::

-    This minimal example omits a key consideration which is telling the tool which of the samples are your negative controls and/or manually setting the minimum read abundance.
+    This minimal example omits a key consideration - telling the tool which samples are negative controls, and/or manually setting the minimum read abundance.

 Sample Reports
 --------------